-Faculty can also pursue integrating OpenStax textbooks and other OER resources through Barnes & Noble’s Faculty Enlight, which is its faculty textbook and course materials tool.
-Using this tool (which can be integrated with Blackboard), faculty can link to customized course materials such as OER’s and course packs.
-They can also get estimates on student textbook costs, see what has been adopted for the course in prior semesters and even see what other universities have adopted.
+Interested faculty can also integrate OpenStax textbooks and other OER resources through Barnes & Noble’s Faculty Enlight, the faculty textbook and course materials tool.
+Enlight can be integrated with Blackboard so faculty can customize course materials.
+They can also get estimates on student textbook costs, see what has been adopted for the course in prior semesters, and even see what other universities have adopted.
 Read more on their courseware information.

-Looking for OER's to use in your courses at W&M?
-Here are a few reputable sources of content:
+Here are a few reputable sources for openly licensed content:

 Directory of Open Access Books: A service of OAPEN Foundation, an international initiative dedicated to Open Access monograph publishing, based at the National Library in The Hague.
 DOAB is being developed in close cooperation with Lars Bjørnshauge and Salam Baker Shanawa, who were also responsible for the development of the Directory of Open Access Journals (DOAJ).
 Discoverable through Mason OER Metafinder (linked below).